 Does anybody even read these anymore?

-― i cannot help if you made yourself not funny (forksclovetofu), Monday, 7 February 2022 00:26 (three months ago) link
+― i cannot help if you made yourself not funny (forksclovetofu), Monday, 7 February 2022 00:26 (nine months ago) link

 I'm looking forward to issue #2 of Juni Ba's Monkey Meat this Wednesday.

 ― peace, man, Monday, 7 February 2022 02:02 (nine months ago) link

 I've been working my way through Swamp Thing and I've finally gotten to the more recent stuff.
 How long does it usually take for issues to be collected into a trade?
 The first half of the most recent run has been collected but not the second half.
 Trying to figure out if I should be patient or just find the individual issues.
 There's a new limited thing called Green Hell that I'll pick up at some point.